Staff

 Jackie has over two decades of experience leading organizations and working to advance gender, racial, and economic justice.
 Prior to founding Galvanize USA and Galvanize Action, Jackie designed and ran an 80 million dollar movement-building project for the NoVo Foundation.
 In this role, she partnered with an extraordinary team of racial and gender justice leaders to develop an intersectional approach to ending violence against girls and women.
 She previously championed reproductive justice as the Director of Government Relations for Planned Parenthood Federation of America and economic justice as a Legal Aid lawyer and as Policy Attorney for the NOW Legal Defense and Education Fund.
 Jackie received her bachelor’s degree from the University of Illinois and her Juris Doctorate from the University of Michigan.
 She is a trustee of the Patsy Takemoto Mink Foundation and on the board of the Women and Justice Project.

-Chief External Relations Officer
+Chief Communications Officer

 Kelly Starr

-Chief External Relations Officer
+Chief Communications Officer

 Kelly Starr (she/her) brings over two decades of experience in strategic communications, public policy, research, program design, and nonprofit management.
 Most recently she worked in the movement to end gender-based violence, implementing a state-wide strategic communications plan, including message development and evaluation of impact for owned and earned media.
 Kelly also led a mixed-method research project studying intimate partner-related homicides and issuing policy recommendations; her work has been published in Sage Publications’ Homicide Studies journal.
 Kelly has a passion for bringing people together and fostering relationships both within organizations and across sectors to create safe, just, and thriving communities.

-Chief Strategy Officer
+Chief Strategy & Impact Officer

 Kristin Wheeler

-Chief Strategy Officer
+Chief Strategy & Impact Officer

-Kristin Wheeler (she/her) is the chief strategy officer for Galvanize Action, where she spearheads the organization’s research, campaign, and partnerships strategy.
+Kristin Wheeler (she/her) is the chief strategy & impact officer for Galvanize Action, where she spearheads the organization’s research, campaign, and partnerships strategy.
 Since joining in 2020, Kristin has played a pivotal role in reaching and influencing millions of moderate women through data-driven interventions.

 Before her time at Galvanize Action, Kristin made significant contributions in community and public affairs while working for the National Park Service.
 Her role involved supporting the integration of public health and public lands systems.
 With two decades of experience as a grassroots organizer, non-violent direct action campaigner, and strategic advisor, Kristin brings a wealth of expertise from both the non-profit and government sectors.
 Outside of her professional pursuits, Kristin resides in rural Washington state with her wife and a growing family of animals.